Weston Middle School Parent-Teacher Organization Bylaws

 Article VII-Duties of Executive Board

-The President shall preside at all PTO Executive Board and General membership meetings; appoint, with the approval of the other Board members, the chairpersons of committees; fill, with approval of the Executive Board, vacancies in Board positions as they arise.
-The President, with the Vice President, shall be responsible for faculty liaison.
-The President shall be an ex-officio member of all Committees, excepting the Nominating Committee; shall appoint a Nominating Chairperson if the position of Past President is vacant or if the Past President is unable to assume the position of Chairperson of the Nominating Committee.
-The President shall be responsible for the collection of all job descriptions from the PTO Board members by the end of the fiscal year; may establish Project Committees and Committee Chairperson as deemed necessary with the approval of the PTO Executive Board and perform such other duties usually pertaining to or as may be required by office.
-If the PTO needs emergency funding, the President shall have the power to approve these funds, provided the amount does not exceed $250.00 in total, each school year.
+The Incoming and Outgoing President(s) shall preside at all PTO Executive Board and General membership meetings; appoint, with the approval of the other Board members, the chairpersons of committees; fill, with approval of the Executive Board, vacancies in Board positions as they arise.
+The President(s), with the Vice President, shall be responsible for faculty liaison.
+The Incoming President shall be an ex officio member of all Committees, excepting the Nominating Committee; shall appoint a Nominating Chairperson if the position of Outgoing President is vacant or if the Outgoing President is unable to assume the position of Chairperson of the Nominating Committee.
+The President(s) shall be responsible for the collection of all job descriptions from the PTO Board members by the end of the fiscal year; may establish Project Committees and Committee Chairpersons as deemed necessary with the approval of the PTO Executive Board, and perform such other duties usually pertaining to or as may be required by office.
+If the PTO needs emergency funding, the President (s) shall have the power to approve these funds, provided the amount does not exceed $250.00 in total, each school year.

 Section 2: Vice President

-The Vice President shall assume all duties of the President in the absence of the President; attend and report to membership on the Board of Education meetings; chair the PTO Luncheon; chair the Long Range Planning and Bylaws Committee, which, among other things, will review and make changes annually or as needed to the bylaws; and assist the President in such other areas as deemed necessary or prudent by the President.
+The Vice President shall be responsible for all duties of the President(s) in his/her absence.
+This Officer, with the President(s), shall be responsible for faculty liaison.
+Responsible for researching and organizing programs for members of the PTO consistent with the purpose and policy of the PTO.
+The Vice President shall chair the PTO Luncheon; chair the Long Range Planning and Bylaws Committee, which, among other things, will review and make changes annually or as needed to the bylaws; and assist the President(s) in such other areas as deemed necessary or prudent by the President.

 Section 3: Secretary

-The Secretary shall keep accurate records of all PTO Executive Board, General Board and General membership
+The Secretary shall keep accurate records of all PTO Executive Board, General Board and General membership meetings; and conduct correspondence as directed by the Board.
+Maintain the WMS PTO Google Drive.

 Section 4: Treasurer

 The Treasurer shall receive and, with Board approval, disburse PTO funds; keep accurate accounts of the same; prepare monthly reports for the PTO Executive Board, General Board, and General membership meetings; submit a financial statement for the preceding year and an annual budget for the current school year to the Executive and General Board, for their approval, at the first meeting of such Boards during the current school year; and present the annual budget, as approved by the Executive and General Boards, for approval by the General membership at the first meeting of the General membership during the current school year.
 The Treasurer shall be responsible for filing all tax returns for the WMS PTO, Inc. The Treasury shall be maintained in an account with a Connecticut banking institution.
 Only the Treasurer and President shall be authorized to make withdrawals of funds from the Organization's account.
 Checks for $1,000.00 or more shall be signed by both the President and Treasurer.
-In addition to these duties, the Treasurer shall work directly with the Weston CT PTO District Membership and will share the responsibility of dispersing Membership monies to all PTOs (HES, WIS, WHS) on a rotating basis with other PTO treasurers when District is finished with reconciliation.
+In addition to these duties, the Treasurer shall work directly with the Weston CT PTO District Membership and will share the responsibility of dispersing Membership monies to all PTOs (HES, WIS, WHS) on a rotating basis with other PTO treasurers when the District is finished with reconciliation.

 Section 5: Philanthropy Chairperson